 - Does things better than they were done previously

 - Identifies and solves problems quickly

 - Minimizes or eliminates errors

 - Continually improves the way things are done

-- Maximizes productivity
+- Maximizes employee productivity

 - Creates better user experiences

 Keep in mind that excellence does not mean “perfection.”
-It simply means doing things in a way that makes the best use of available resources at the time and maintaining a culture of continual improvement to build on previous successes and adapt to evolving business needs.
+It simply means doing things in a way that makes the best use of available resources at the time and maintaining a culture of continuous improvement to build on previous successes and adapt to evolving business needs.

-Low-Code Automation: Good for Business, Great for ITDownload the report
+No-Code Automation: Good for Business, Great for ITDownload the report

 Where did the idea of operational excellence come from?